-Last year Voices of Hope provided the following number of services:
+On average, Voices of Hope provides the following number of services in a year

-* Answered 10,253 client-related calls on our 24-hour crisis line and office phones
+* Average of 7,500 client-related calls on our 24-hour crisis line and office phones

-* Followed up on 910 calls from law enforcement with information to victims
+* Follow up on 750+ calls from law enforcement with information to victims

 Anyone using our services can be assured of their personal confidentiality.
 It is a priority of our agency and critical to client safety.